-The Interior Design Tutorial picks up where the Roof Tutorial left off.
 The basic structure of the plan is complete, but the plan still needs lights, outlets, and fixtures to be a functional home.
 In addition, the interior could use some creature comforts such as furniture, wall coverings and moldings.
 You may want to save this tutorial using a new name to archive your previous work.
 In this tutorial, you will learn about:

-- Controlling the Display of ObjectsWorking with Library Objects
+Controlling the Display of Objects .
+77

+Working with Library Objects .
+77

-- Applying Room Moldings
+Applying Room Moldings .
+81

-- Applying Wall Coverings
+Applying Wall Coverings 82